The information presented here is for information purposes only. Please do your due diligence before investing in any program, product, or service.

 As a Graduate Ambassador, I am happy to extend savings offers to any student that enrolls.
 Simply give the admissions counselor my name (Melissa Danielle), and they will share the details with you.

-Integrative Women’s Health Coaching Certification — Integrative Women’s Health Institute offers a functional nutrition and evidence-based health coaching approach to women’s health issues, such as pelvic pain, menstrual health, and fertility.
+Integrative Women’s Health Coaching Certification — Integrative Women’s Health Institute offers a functional nutrition and evidence-based health coaching approach to women’s health issues, such as reproductive wellness and pelvic health

 To learn more, sign up for the online workshop, 3 Steps to Building Your Integrative Women’s Health Practice By Getting Your Patients and Clients Healthy From The ROOT CAUSE.